Brakatuta/TheRedLegend/README.md

 # TheRedLegend

-"The Red Legend" is a game that i made purely in Java.
+"The Red Legend" is a game that i made purely in Java.\n Have fun!
-Have fun!